Virtualaw · How the System Works

 Stage 7 is Onboarding — Sequence 3 fires on the Engagement tag, the matter is officially opened, and the client moves from prospect to active file.
 That’s the final stage of the pipeline.

 Seven stages.
 Three triggers.
 Three sequences.
-One outcome: a signed, onboarded client with a paid invoice, executed documents, and a scheduled first meeting — without a single manual step.
+One outcome: a signed, onboarded client with a paid invoice, executed documents, and a scheduled first meeting — without a single manual step from the firm.

 The engagement form is complete.
 Payment is in.
 The documents are signed.
-The Engagement tag has been applied to the record — and that tag just opened Stage 7.
+The Engagement tag has been applied — and that tag just opened Stage 7.

 This is the final stage of the pipeline.
-From a cold call or a contact form to a signed, active client file.
-Here's exactly what happens now.
+From a cold call or a contact form submission to a signed, active client file.
+Here is exactly what happens now.

 The Final Stage